sorix6/CarND-Traffic-Sign-Classifier/WriteUp.md

 ### Solution Approach
 The solution has an accuracy of the validation set of over 93%

+- In the beginning, I started off with 10 epochs but the accuracy was very low (never passed 85%).
+Through repetitive steps, I have selected 25 epochs as the optimal value.
+- As the network was overfitting, the accuracy was around 91%, so I have added a dropout rate of 0.5

 ### Acquiring New Images
 A set of 8 new images downloaded from the internet have been provided in the downloaded-images folder All images are correctly classified (Test Accuracy = 1.000)

+The images downloaded from the internet are of very good quality so the network should be able to correctly classify them.
+I would expect more dificulty in determining the correct classification for the images: 3 (Wild animals crossing), 6 (Children crossing) and 7(Road work) because they are similar.

+As previously stated, the quality of the downloaded images is high and so the accuracy of tests is 100%, compared to the accuracy of validation of only 94%.

 ### Model Certainty - Softmax Probabilities
 Top five softmax probabilities for the predictions on the new images have been provided in the solution file